-- "1" means passed value. - "2" means data type.
+- "1"-Passed value. - "2"-Data type.

-The calling application passed us a variable pointer value.
+The calling application passed a VARIABLE POINTER value.
 That value points to a file that does not exist or that lacks a Header Node.

 The passed value '|1|' points to a file that does not exist or lacks a Header Node.